Swung0x48/BMETutorial/src/en/start/basic-operation.md

 ### Auto Backup

-A `.bpk` backup will be generated before every maptest and can be used for rescue:
+A `.bpk` backup file is generated before every maptest and can be used for rescue:

 - Win: `%USERPROFILE%\AppData\LocalLow\MushREB\Ballex MapEditor\Maps\`
 - Mac: `~/Library/Application Support/com.MushREB.BallexMapEditor/Maps/`